Mom Identity is Something That Social Media Mismanages

 And so on, and so on.
 The articles are numerous.
 Like callous mosquitos biting our necks, legs, and extremities.
 Now, don’t confuse my sentiment.
 There is nothing wrong with doing what is best for your family.
 Nothing wrong with caregivers, or working moms, or non-working moms at that.
 Moreover, there is no fault in finding all the different possibilities a family set up can make.
 With that said, to the contrary, there are many blogs that stand up for motherhood.
 My beef stands with the fact that they are dissipating from the norm.

 Where is the mom identity going?

-When a father has a baby, and paternity proven, we expect him to take responsibility.
-For the rest of his life he is known as the father.
+When a father has a baby, and paternity is proven, we expect him to take responsibility.
+For the rest of his life, he is known as the father.
 He better act like a father.
-Why do we have so many problems then, in society, with a mom being known as a mother.
+Why do we have so many problems then, in society, with a mom being known as a mother?
 And why are there stigmas?
-Even further, why are there movies, like Bad Moms, where women don’t act like mothers, but instead go out of character, all in the name of letting their hair down?
+Even further, why are there movies, like Bad Moms, where women don’t act like mothers but instead go out of character, all in the name of letting their hair down?
 I’m pretty sure the content in Bad Moms, is far beyond reasonably releasing steam.

 Society celebrates moms acting, or doing, over the top things in the name of liberation or empowerment.
 It really feels like empowering women to binge drink and take their clothes off is a step in the wrong direction.

 I know what some may say.

 Maybe, I’m taking it all out of context.
 You can disagree and call me too critical.
 Even more so, it’s debatable that the articles have no issues saying that women are moms; they just want those women labeled as “more”.
 Don’t you dare publicly call her a mom, she is more than that.